DonnieData/DonnieData.github.io/_posts/2024-1-29-post-snowflake_warehouse_optimization.md

 With the advent of cloud computing and its related services such as cloud storage. data lifecyle ecosystems are going thorugh a big change.
 One common overhall hapening within companys due to this is going from onsite database and storage to cloud-based.
 With this comes a need for data related teams to have a better operational understanding.
 A new concept is cloud pricing models and credit consumption.

-This project will focus on query cost within Snowflake which is a Software as a Service(SaaS), offering cloud related services and tools.
+This project will focus on optimizing for query cost in Snowflake - a popular Software as a Service(SaaS) for cloud data services and tools.

 ### Snowflake - Warehouses & Structure

-- overview
-- warehouses and database and storage
+As a quick overview...
+Snowflake operates in 3 layers that interact with each other:
+- Storage Layer - Where data is stored
+-  Compute Layer -  Query handling, security, metadata, cloud compute services
+-  Cloud Services Layer -

+x is where warehouses are, y is where compute is

 ### Snowflake
 - test query